zopefoundation/grokcore.chameleon/src/grokcore/chameleon/README.rst

     </body>
     </html>

-Unhashable types might be used as message ids: The do not break, but do not get translated either.
+Unhashable types might be used as message ids: They do not break, but do not get translated either.

     >>> # What's for food today in Germany?